Alexander Bekovich-Cherkassky: Khivan disaster

-Back in Astrakhan by February 1717, Bekovich raised another army and started towards Khiva, together with some engineers and land surveyors.
 It was many months later that several Tatars returned and brought the appalling news of the catastrophe that befell the Khivan expedition.
 The newly built forts in Turkmenistan were at once evacuated, and that at considerable loss from inclement weather and Turkmen tribesmen.

 What exactly happened with Bekovich-Cherkassky remains a matter of some controversy.
-According to a few surviving members of his contingent, they advanced to within 120 km from Khiva, when the khan attacked them with a 24,000-strong army.
+According to a few surviving members of his contingent, they advanced to within 120km from Khiva, when the khan attacked them with a 24,000-strong army.
 After three days of bloody fighting, the Khivans were routed.

 Seeing that the enemy was very numerous, Bekovich-Cherkassky understood that diplomacy had a better chance of success.
 The Russian officer, accompanied only by 500 of his men, rode into the enemy's camp to propose terms.
 The khan pretended to surrender to him, welcomed him warmly, persuading him to divide the Russian army to dwell in five separate towns in order to facilitate foraging.
 The Khivans then attacked the five towns one by one, slaughtering most Russians, selling the others as slaves, and executing all Russian officers including Prince Cherkassky.

 Peter the Great did nothing to avenge the defeat since he was still occupied by the war with Sweden, and also by the hostility of the Ottoman Empire.
-It was more than a century later that the Russian Empire resumed its military expeditions into Central Asia.
+It was over a century later that the Russian Empire resumed its military expeditions into Central Asia.